Must Do Nature Walks on the Gold Coast Hinterland – With 4 Easy Waterfalls to See

 Witches Falls taking nature walks on the Gold Coast.

-Witches Falls during the drought didn’t have much water falling over the edge.
+Witches Falls, during the drought, didn’t have much water falling over the edge.

 Conclusion

-The Gold Coast Hinterland is an excellent place to take nature walks in the Gold Coast Hinterland and get away from all the hustle and bustle of the high-rises on the Gold Coast.
+The Gold Coast Hinterland is an excellent place to take nature walks and get away from the hustle and bustle of the high-rises on the Gold Coast.

 728*90